Pandimadhubabu/aboard/readme.md

 - use images at least 400 x 300px wide;
 - there is no item count limitation, but 10 or more is better for the users.

-Then [send me an email](mailto:captain@aboard.io) with your feed URL so I can add it to Aboard.
+Then report an issue with your feed URL so I can add it to Aboard.

 ## Categories